 For example, if you are in a regular squat, make sure that the work is equal between both glutes, rather than your weight being shifted to your stronger side.

 And lastly, pay attention to any habits you may have that may have caused the glute imbalance in the first place.
-From my own case, I know that my glute imbalance is primarily caused by me having a severely collapsed arch on my right foot.

 Look for the cause and address that problem too, it will only help speed up the process of fixing your glute imbalance.